getgrav/grav-learn/pages/17/06.forms/01.blueprints/07.advanced-features/doc.md

           type: bool
 [/codesh]

+> [!CAUTION]
-!!
-The `context` and `type` should be in this form to avoid potential file- and naming-conflicts, and remain easily identifiable, and thus also use the seemingly superfluously long path above.
+> The `context` and `type` should be in this form to avoid potential file- and naming-conflicts, and remain easily identifiable, and thus also use the seemingly superfluously long path above.

 The user can then add their changes in `user/blueprints/plugins/yourpluginname/options.yaml`: